jaromir-sukuba/nvm/readme.md

 No external equipment needed for the meter to operate.

-#### Cost and component availability/repairablity
+#### Cost and component availability/repairability
 Total cost of the instrument components is around 400EUR.
 All parts I used are off-the-shelf components or are easy to order, with the exception of power transformer.
 This is DIY-ed, but I believe many custom transformers manufacturers are able to deliver such as transformer.
-Apart from that, I tried to use components with most generic footprints - like SOT23 or SOIC8 for opamps, SOT23 for transistors, most of resistors do have universal footprint able to accomodate for MiniMELF (which I used becuase I wanted to), 1206 or 0805 resistor sizes, used common display interface and so on.
-This is to help with laternative components sourcing, topic so hot in 2022, when component crisis is so much influencing both professional as well as hobby electronics development and production.
+Apart from that, I tried to use components with most generic footprints - like SOT23 or SOIC8 for opamps, SOT23 for transistors, most of resistors do have universal footprint able to accommodate for MiniMELF (which I used because I wanted to), 1206 or 0805 resistor sizes, used common display interface and so on.
+This is to help with alternative components sourcing, topic so hot in 2022, when component crisis is so much influencing both professional as well as hobby electronics development and production.
 Despite my efforts, it's likely that some components in the BOM lists will be unavailable at usual vendors and it's hard to make future-proof designs in this respect.

 ## Future plans
-There is a few features the meter hardware is supposedy able to do, but are not implemented at the moment and I consider this as TODO list for future work on this project.
+There is a few features the meter hardware is supposedly able to do, but are not implemented at the moment and I consider this as TODO list for future work on this project.
 - implement main frequency synchronous measurements.
 Zero-cross detector is already fitted on Marge board and ADC supports triggering by external signal, so it should be matter of firmware support.
 - implement input current compensation.
 All parts except of large value resistor are already on the board, so after fitting it this feature should be again matter of firmware.
 - polish front panel user interface
 - polish the SCPI commands implementation, add more commands and full manual calibration features.
 - do more elaborate triggering, along with recording data into memory, to utilize all front panel buttons.
-- do more exporation and testing of the ACAL feature.
+- do more exploration and testing of the ACAL feature.
 As it is, works fine, but I think it could do with better repeatability.
-- find lower power opamps types - this could decrase current consumption, which is always welcome in test gear.
+- find lower power opamps types - this could decrease current consumption, which is always welcome in test gear.
 - provide support for GPIB.
 Not that I need GPIB that much, but I think exploration of GPIB could be interesting project.